 After all, you could be putting that money toward reducing debt.
-But Dave has some good logic behind this first baby step:
+But Dave has some good logic behind the emergency fund baby step:

 In order to avoid being tempted to use your credit cards to handle these unexpected costs, save a quick $1,000 and put it aside as a buffer from those emergencies.”

 Stop paying extra on your debt for now.
 Pay cash for your emergency from the fund.
-Then, put any extra money into your starter emergency fund until it reaches $1,000 again.
+Then, put any extra money into a high-yield savings account until it reaches $1,000 again.

 After it’s at $1,000 again, you can resume the debt snowball.
 Handling emergencies this way will help ensure that your credit card balances continue to go down.
 They won’t go up due to emergencies.

-2. The Debt Snowball
+2. Pay Off Debt

-The debt avalanche (paying off debts according to the highest interest rate) will save money in the long run.
-However, the debt snowball is often a better choice for debt payoff.
-Why?
-Because it keeps people motivated.
-Getting debt free is a long journey for many.
+Whether you are getting out of credit card debt or paying off student loans, getting debt free is a long journey for many.
 The debt snowball gives you quick wins from the start.
 The quick wins can motivate you to stay the course.

 Bonus: Being able to mark those smaller debts as “Paid in Full” faster will motivate you.
 It’ll give you faith that you can indeed win the battle against debt.